rotmanfinhub/deep-macrofin/docs/examples/pdes/heat.md

 ```

 2. Define problem
-Here, we set up the endogenous variable, endogenous equation, boundary condition, and initial conditions.
+Here, we first set up the endogenous variables, equations, and initialize boundary conditions.
 ```py
 pde2 = PDEModel("time_heat") # define pde model to solve
 pde2.set_state(["x", "t"], {"x": [0, 1.], "t": [0, 1.]}) # set the state variable, which defines the dimensionality of the problem